qkr0wns/webpage-accessibility/README.md

 ## Description
 Given Horiseon's landing page, I updated its codebase to ensure the site meets accessibility standards and is optimized for search engines.
-And to improve future maintenance of the codebase, I cleaned up its HTML and CSS without changing its core appearance.
+And to improve future maintenance of the codebase, I cleaned up its HTML and CSS without changing the page's core appearance.

 ## Changenotes